Here Commons Everybody

 In all three research strands, the aim was to venture beyond the rational and perceptual, allowing space for the emotional, affective and imaginative registers.
 The geopoetics of art, science and place.

-FIRST EXHIBITIONS & SCREENINGS:
+EXHIBITIONS & SCREENINGS:

 SPRING-SUMMER 2022